vpht1/didofit/Information_protocol_en.md

 # Overview

 Welcome to Dido Fit!
-Dido Fit is a free application developed by Dido (hereinafter referred to as "Dido Fit", "we","us","our service" or "our product").
+Dido Fit is a free application developed by Shenzhen Dido Technology Co., Ltd (hereinafter referred to as "Dido Fit", "we","us","our service" or "our product").

 Our privacy policy will elaborate on how we collect and use your personal information when you use our products and services, as well as the information control we provide you and the measures we take to protect information security.